Sweat away loneliness: sauna study targets social isolation

 Summary

-This pilot study tests whether weekly sauna visits can help reduce loneliness in adults aged 19-22.
+This small pilot study is testing whether weekly sauna visits can help reduce loneliness in young adults aged 19-22.
 Participants will visit a sauna in San Francisco once a week for 2 hours, either alone or with a friend, for 8 weeks.
-The study focuses on whether people find the program acceptable and stick with it, not on measuring loneliness directly.
+The study aims to see if people find the program acceptable and if they stick with it.

 Disclaimer Read more